charlesneimog/py4pd/docs/python-users.md

 ### <h3 style="text-align:center"> **File Management** </h3>
 --------------------------------------

-#### <h4 style="text-align:center"> `pd.home` </h4>
+#### <h4 style="text-align:center"> `pd.homefolder` </h4>

-In `py4pd`, `pd.home` is a function that returns the path to the directory where the currently-running PureData patch is located.
+In `py4pd`, `pd.homefolder` is a function that returns the path to the directory where the currently-running PureData patch is located.
 This can be useful for accessing files and resources relative to the location of the patch.

 === "Parameters"